-Some children may be at increased risk of harm as a result of neglect and/or physical, sexual or emotional abuse.
+Some children may be at increased risk of harm (both online and offline) as a result of neglect and/or physical, sexual or emotional abuse.
 See Appendix 1 and Appendix 2 of this policy for details about the types and indicators of abuse and neglect.